ivansarno/ivansarno.github.io/src/about.markdown

 During the master's course, I attended language courses provided by the university’s linguistic center.
 I studied English from B2.1 to C1.1 level and French from A1 to A2 level.

-My master thesis consists of porting the reference code of the recently standardized Kyber and Di lithium post-quantum encryption algorithms to Risc-V, and the design and implementation on FPGA of an accelerator for polynomial operations.
+My master thesis consists of porting the reference code of the recently standardized Kyber and Di lithium post-quantum encryption algorithms to RISC-V, and the design and implementation on FPGA of an accelerator for polynomial operations.
 The accelerator was developed using the SystemVerilog language and the Vivado suite, targeting resource-limited devices.

 **PhD at the University of Grenoble Alpes**